 Too bad, this did not solve the issue yet:

-Another possible reason for your feed to get stuck is when it runs into server/hosting configuration issues such as a PHP maximum execution time that was exceeded or the creation of the feed exceeded the maximum allowed CPU usage.
-When this happened there should be error logs about this in your WooCommerce fatal error logs.
+Another possible reason for your feed to get stuck is when it runs into server/hosting configuration issues such as a PHP maximum execution time that was exceeded or the creation of the feed exceeding the maximum allowed CPU usage.
+When this happens there should be error logs about this in your WooCommerce fatal error logs.
 You can find those WooCommerce fatal error logs here.

 When those errors are present in your error logs you can lower the batch size of our plugin so it uses less server resources which might prevent the errors from happening.
 Please read this tutorial about how you can change the batch size of the plugin.